ReactiveCocoa/ReactiveCocoa/Documentation/DebuggingTechniques.md

     .logEvents(logger: debugLog)
 ```

-Finally we also provide the `identifier` parameter.
+We also provide the `identifier` parameter.
 This is useful when you are debugging multiple streams and you don't want to get lost:

 ```swift
 let searchString = textField.rac_textSignal()